bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

 ## Lambda functions

 [] is the list of acessible variables from the outer scope.
-Pass & to allow acess to all.
+Pass & to allow access to all.

 ```cpp
 int plusTwo= [](int a){